by Matt Slick

 My heart sank even further.

 I stared at this frail body for several minutes and reprimanded myself for my carelessness.
 Guilt rose up in me and I allowed it to wash over me and thrash my soul.
 I deserved this guilt-whipping.
 I did not know why this small death bothered me so much, but it did.
 It surprised me to feel such pain.
 My heart broke little by little, and then I became silent and still and sat down next to it.
-I was ashamed of myself for my taunting and its consequences.
 The soft sounds of the forest filled my ears.
 I had never heard them before.

 Then, I could feel the eyes of its inhabitants staring at me even though I could not see any of them.
 They were examining the one who had violated their place.
 They were afraid of me and wisely hid themselves the same as they had while I was thrashing about the forest, arrogantly calling out for Goedus to appear.
 They were right to hide.
 I felt shame in their presence for hurting one of their own for no other reason than my carelessness.